lviens/2022_DAS_Tomography/README.md

 * The **Data** folder contains:
-  - The data to reproduce Figures 2-4.
+  - The data to reproduce the figures.

 * The **Figures** folder contains 6 figures that can be plotted with the 4 codes.